Why a Melbourne boutique hotel upgraded its technology to RMS Cloud to improve operational efficiencies and be more eco-friendly.

-General Manager Ricky Crannitch says switching to RMS Cloud has empowered management.
+General manager, Ricky Crannitch, says switching to RMS Cloud has empowered management.

-“It’s so much better than having to be on site to do everything.”
+“It’s so much better than having to be on-site to do everything.”

-Another winner for Royce has been RMS Digital Registration Cards.
+Another winner for Royce has been RMS' digital registration cards.

-“We’re only a small hotel, 100 rooms, but if you print out 100 reservation cards a day, seven days a week it adds up, so for us that is a huge positive.
+“The first thing is we’ve been able to lessen our environmental impact; we’re only a small hotel with 100 rooms but if you print out 100 reservation cards a day, seven days a week it adds up, so for us that is a huge positive.

 Business has remained constant despite an increase in Melbourne’s hotel room supply.
-“We have very strong occupancy and I think our location is major advantage; a lot of people like being close to the city but not right in the heart of the CBD.”
+“We have very strong occupancy and I think our location is a major advantage; a lot of people like being close to the city but not right in the heart of the CBD.”